-3.18 MIPI-CSI Serial Camera Interface
+3.20 MIPI-CSI Serial Camera Interface

 EAuCOM boards have one serial camera interface (MIPI CSI-2).
 The uCOM Carrier Board implements this interface with a 15 position, 1mm pitch FPC connector (J23).
 The FPC connector, J23, is 1-1734248-5 from TE Connectivity.
+Note that not all i.MX processors have the MIPI-CSI interface.